 I attended the first all US and the largest WordCamp last weekend.
 It was awesome.
-Sure, it could have been better, but I really learned a lot, and I was inspired.
+I really learned a lot, and I was inspired.

 First of all, Philly is a cool town.
 There is a great market, Reading Terminal Market, down the street from the convention center that has a little bit of everything.
 I found a great smoothie bar, and even got my kids some chocolate, chocolate mice!
 YUM!